 “Conjure something or fuck off.”

 He stared at her, then the jug.
-His clever little head was remembered everything she’d ever shown him, deliberately or otherwise.
-He trusted her not to lie to him (ha!), so he assumed she had shown him how at some point.
-She couldn’t honestly say if she had.
-She didn’t think ahead like that.
+His clever little head remembered everything she’d ever shown him, deliberately or otherwise.
+She honestly couldn’t remember if she’d ever done this in front of him, though.

 One jug later, she was asleep and Sophus was sucking his teeth again.
 The boy had conjured some very strong wine.

-She marched along the road—left, right, left, right—towards the nearest port she knew of.
+She marched along the road—left, right, left, right—towards the nearest port.
 The Stone Man was awake.
 The thought was liquefying her bowels.
 She was in a cold sweat under a midday Sun.

 “Mariah!
 Slow down!”
 Sophus called from behind her, far enough that he had to yell.